When is your next book coming out?

 Will you write any more books in the Shape-Shifter series?

 Yes!
 I want to give Tala, the fox-shifter from True Nature, her own story.
-I’m hoping to get around to it either in 2020 or in 2021.
+I’m hoping to get around to it either in 2021 or 2022.

 I love the characters from your short story “The Midnight Couch.”
 Is there any chance of a longer book about these two?